Looking for quick and easy ways how to remove tar from shoes? No worry!

 To remove the tar from the top of the shoes you will need some items.
 These are

 - Paper towels

 - Shoe Conditioner

-Use the plastic knife if there is any large substance of tar and then take a paper towel and apply a little amount of tar remover into that.
+Use the plastic knife if there is any large substance of tar and then take a paper towel and apply a little amount of tar remover to that.

 After waiting for a couple of minutes start cleaning the tar with the help of a towel.
 Once the shoe is cleaned then apply a small amount of conditioner to get it back as they were.

 Conclusion on how to get tar off shoes